varsanidharmik01-cell/Rock-Paper-Scissors-Web-Game/README.md

 ## 🎮 Rock Paper Scissors Game

 A simple and interactive **Rock Paper Scissors** web game built using **HTML, CSS, and JavaScript**.
-The game allows users to play against the computer with real-time score updates and instant result feedba
+The game allows users to play against the computer with real-time score updates and instant result feedback.

 ## 🚀 Features